 5. Will private tutors who are operating out of private residences be allowed to resume face-to-face lessons?

 Yes, private tutors who are not based in centres have been allowed to resume lessons from Phase Two i.e. 19 June 2020.
-Home-based tuition/enrichment is subject to prevailing safe management measures for home-based services, including the cap of eight visitors allowed in the home at any one time.
+Home-based tuition/enrichment is subject to prevailing safe management measures for home-based services, including the cap of eight unique visitors allowed in the home in a single day.
 Such tutors must also use SafeEntry for visitors to support contact tracing; if the tutor is awaiting the set-up of a SafeEntry account, s/he should maintain a manual log of visitors in the interim.

 Parents and tutors should also adhere to prevailing safe distancing measures, i.e. they should ensure that students and tutors maintain safe distancing of at least one metre at all times, with strictly no physical interaction between individuals.
-If it is not possible to apply one metre safe distancing between students (e.g. in residences), tutors must limit classes to no more than five persons, including the tutor, with suitable spacing between individuals where possible.
+If it is not possible to apply one metre safe distancing between students (e.g. in residences), tutors must limit classes to no more than eight persons, including the tutor, with suitable spacing between individuals where possible.